ycrc/PIL/reference.md

 filter
 :   A program that transforms a stream of data.
-    Many Unix command-line tools are written as filters: they read data from [standard input](#standard-input),
+    Many Linux command-line tools are written as filters: they read data from [standard input](#standard-input),
     process it, and write the result to [standard output](#standard-output).

 flag
 :   A terse way to specify an option or setting to a command-line program.
-    By convention Unix applications use a dash followed by a single letter, such as `-v`, or two dashes followed by a word, such as `--verbose`, while DOS applications use a slash, such as `/V`.
+    By convention Linux applications use a dash followed by a single letter, such as `-v`, or two dashes followed by a word, such as `--verbose`, while DOS applications use a slash, such as `/V`.
     Depending on the application, a flag may be followed by a single argument, as in `-o /tmp/output.txt`.